ToroJayron/terraform_eks_salvar/README.md

 **iam.tf**
 In this terraform code I will be creating iam roles and iam policies where I will input them inside the wokernodes.tf that will create instances.
+--AmazonEKSClusterPolicy
+---This policy provides Kubernetes the permissions it requires to manage resources on your behalf.
+Kubernetes requires Ec2:CreateTags permissions to place identifying information on EC2 resources including but not limited to Instances, Security Groups, and Elastic Network Interfaces.

+--AmazonEC2ContainerRegistryReadOnly-EKS
+---Provides read-only access to Amazon EC2 Container Registry repositories

+--AmazonEKSWorkerNodePolicy
+---This policy allows Amazon EKS worker nodes to connect to Amazon EKS Clusters.

+--AmazonEKS_CNI_Policy
+---This policy provides the Amazon VPC CNI Plugin (amazon-vpc-cni-k8s) the permissions it requires to modify the IP address configuration on your EKS worker nodes.
+This permission set allows the CNI to list, describe, and modify Elastic Network Interfaces on your behalf.

+--AmazonEC2ContainerRegistryReadOnly
+---Provides read-only access to Amazon EC2 Container Registry repositories

+--EC2InstanceProfileForImageBuilderECRContainerBuilds
+---Grants full access to Image Builder resources for the role it's attached to, allowing the role to list, describe, create, update, and delete Image Builder resources.

 **main.tf**
 Here in main.tf I just put the provider which aws where we use it to deploy the EKS